abhi11verma/enketo-express/doc/heroku.md

 ### Disadvantages of using Heroku

-1. Initial Enketo configuration is more cumbersome (editing a structured json file is just easier and more user-friendly).
+1. Expensive.
-2. Expensive for small servers.
+2. Initial Enketo configuration is more cumbersome (editing a structured json file is just easier and more user-friendly).
 3. Little control.
-Requires trust (e.g. for database backups).
+Requires trust (e.g. for database backups) and relying on support (e.g. for database restoration).